 MOTIVE OF DRINKING

 According to a wonderful study appearing in PNAS (Proceedings of the National Academy of Sciences of the United States of America), alcohol metabolism appeared in our primate ancestors between 7 and 21 million years ago, long before the human species existed.
 People have been consuming alcohol for at least 10,000 years.
 And when drinking water was not safe, alcohol seemed like a safer bet.
-Amadeus of Villanova, a 14th-century monk, even wrote that “alcohol prolongs life, revives the heart and maintain youth.”
+Amadeus of Villanova, a 14th-century monk, even wrote that “alcohol prolongs life, revives the heart and maintains youth.”

 I tried to find out what was the motive behind drinking.
 When I asked people why they drink, the replies were totally different from person to person.
 I would like to give you some examples: